 Introduction to Gemology Course

 Certificate of Completion: You will print your certificate upon completing this course.

-5. Once you complete your course, go to the Certificates and Badges of your Profile by clicking on your Username in the upper right corner of the website.
+- Once complete, go to your Student Profile by clicking your Username in the top right corner and go to Badges and Certificates

+Introduction to Gemology Course